RA Recruitment FAQs

 Prior experience is not a requirement to be an RA.
 RAs receive extensive training before the academic year on many situations that might arise.
 We based our decisions on attitude and trainability rather than specific knowledge of procedures.

 Should I go through next year's housing application process if I’m applying to be a RA?

 - Students who accept an RA position will be provided campus housing as part of their role.
 If you sign up for campus housing and are selected to be an RA, your $500 initial payment will be refunded.

 - RA candidates who sign up for campus housing but decide to live off campus, are financially responsible for the housing license and forfeit the $500 initial payment.

 - RA candidates should make the decision to sign up for campus housing or seek off-campus housing independent of the outcome of the RA selection process.
 The benefit of securing campus housing is that you will be part of room self-selection.
 When RA alternates are offered a position, housing fees will be prorated without penalty.

 The RA Candidate Workshop is required as part of the application process.
 It provides an introduction to the RA experience and an opportunity to develop your leadership skills.
 The workshop is two hours long at the same time each week.
 You will be invited to sign up after your eligibility is confirmed.
 Typically 20 students are in each workshop, taught by University Housing’s professional staff.
 We estimate the total time commitment to be 20 hours between weeks two and seven.

 When will I know if I've been offered a position?

-Applicants will be notified as to the outcome of their application no later than the end of Spring Break.
-Placement to a specific building and learning community will be determined in early summer.
+We anticipate applicants will be notified as to the outcome of their application no later than the end of Spring Break.
+Placement to a specific building and learning community will be determined in during summer.